Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The average distance from residents to the nearest stop is 229 meters.
-On average, there are 14 trips per day across all routes, which amounts to about five weekly trips per individual stop.
+On average, there are 14 trips per day across all routes, equating to approximately five weekly trips per individual stop.

 Frequently Asked Questions - Transport